Codismantlability and projective dimension of the Stanley-Reisner ring of special hypergraphs: Abstract

 \section{Abstract}

 In this paper firstly, we generalize the concept of codismantlable graphs to hypergraphs and show that some special vertex decomposable hypergraphs are codismantlable.
-Then we introduce and generalize some combinatorial invariants of graphs such as matching number and induced matching number and present some upper bounds for the regularity of Stanley-Reisner ring of $\Delta_{\mathcal{H}}$ for certain hypergraphs $\mathcal{H}$ in terms of the introduced matching numbers.
-At last, we generalize the concept of bouquet in graphs to hypergraphs to extend some combinatorial invariants of graphs about disjointness of a set of bouquets.
+Then we generalize the concept of bouquet in graphs to hypergraphs to extend some combinatorial invariants of graphs about disjointness of a set of bouquets.
 We use these invariants to characterize the projective dimension of Stanley-Reisner ring of special hypergraphs in some sense.